Anthypatos: Gubernatorial title

-The title of anthypatos was the traditional Greek translation for the Latin title of proconsul.
+The title of anthypatos was the traditional Greek translation of the Latin title of proconsul.
 Under the Principate, the title of anthypatos/proconsul had been borne by all governors of a senatorial province, irrespective of whether they had previously been consuls, but after the reforms of Diocletian (r.
 284–305–), there were only two: the governors of Asia and Africa.
 The Notitia Dignitatum of c.
 400, on the other hand, mentions three, with the proconsuls of Africa (Pars Occ.
 XVIII) and Asia (Pars Or.
 XX) being joined by the proconsul of Achaea or Hellas (Pars Or.
 XXI).
 To them was added Constantinople after it became the imperial capital in 330, and until 359, when the post was replaced by an urban prefect, similar and equal to Rome.

 Following the fall of the Western Roman Empire, only the proconsuls of Achaea and Asia remained, until the reforms of Justinian I (r.
 527–565–) in the 530s: Justinian merged provinces together and reunited civil and military authority in them under the same person, to whom he gave the rank of anthypatos/proconsul, or the title of praetor with a proconsular rank.
 Such provinces were Armenia Prima, Cappadocia, Dalmatia, and Palaestina Prima.
-According to the contemporary official and writer Peter the Patrician, the anthypatoi are equated the augustal governors of Egypt, and equal of rank with the comites consistoriales.
+According to the contemporary official and writer Peter the Patrician, the anthypatoi are equated to the August governors of Egypt, and equal in rank to the comites consistoriales.
 When Africa was recovered in the Vandalic War (533–534), the proconsular governor was not restored; instead a consularis was appointed.

 After the establishment of the themata in the 7th century, the title was used within the context of the thematic structure: thematic eparchoi kai anthypatoi ("eparchs and proconsuls") are still in evidence in Asia Minor until the early 9th century, functioning as civil governors, possibly under the authority of the (much reduced in power) praetorian prefect in Constantinople.
 However, with the progressive unification of civil and military power in the hands of the thematic strategos, by the reign of Emperor Theophilos (r.
 829–842–) the title of anthypatos had become a simple court dignity.